utiasDSL/lsy_drone_racing/docs/challenge/overview.rst

 The Track
 ---------
-Contrary to other drone racing challenges, we not only include gates in our tracks, but also obstacles designed to be avoided by the drones.
-The current iteration uses four gates and four obstacles.
-Gates have to be traversed in the correct order and in the correct direction.
-Passing a gate in the opposite direction will not count as a successful pass.
+Contrary to other drone racing challenges, this setup not only includes gates in the track but also obstacles that must be avoided by the drones.
+The current iteration consists of four gates and four obstacles.
+Gates must be traversed in the correct order and in the correct direction, as passing a gate in the opposite direction will not count as a successful pass.
+Once a gate has been successfully passed, traversing it again in reverse will not undo the completion; from that point on, the gate simply acts as another obstacle within the track.

+All details about the track elements are provided in the level files explained below.
+The track features two types of gates: tall gates and short gates.
+The tall gates have a height of 1.195 meters, while the short gates measure 0.695 meters.
+In both cases, the height is measured from the ground to the center of the gate.
+Each gate is square in shape, with an outer frame width of 0.72 meters and an inner opening width of 0.4 meters.

+The obstacles are designed as slender cylindrical poles with 0.03 meters in diameter.
+Each obstacle has a total height of 1.52 meters, measured from the ground to the top, and is fitted with a reflective marker mounted on top.

 Project Goals
 -------------